bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 ### What do the registries for our dev tools look like?

 Keeping track of the registered dev tools without storing them all in a dedicated collection is quite challenging!
 How can we keep track of it under the hood?
-We can use already existing `TypeRegistry` for that.
+We can use the pre-existing `TypeRegistry` for that.

 There are a few key operations that we will need to perform: